jdag1998/Weather-App/README.md

 ## Weather App

-It is an app where you provide the name of the city and the app is goign to tell you a few weather characteristics about that specific city.
+It is an app where you provide the name of the city and the app is going to show you a few weather characteristics about that specific city.

 ### Technologies Used
 HTML